Itoman, Okinawa: Administrative history

 Itoman was established as a town in 1908.
 In 1961 it absorbed the villages of Kanegusuku, Takamine, and Miwa.
 Itoman was elevated to city status on December 1, 1971.

 Government

 Itoman is administered from the city hall in Shiozaki.
 The Itoman Board of Education oversees the preschool, elementary, and middle school, community education centers, and sports facilities of the city.
-The Itoman City Council consists of 23 members who serve a four-year term, and are led by a chairperson (Isao Uehara) and vice-chairperson (Isao Tokuzato) of the council.
+The Itoman City Council consists of 23 members who serve a four-year term and are led by a chairperson (Isao Uehara) and vice-chairperson (Isao Tokuzato) of the council.

 Economy

 Fishing remains the primary industry of the city of Itoman.

 Transportation

 Roads

 Japan National Route 331, which connects Itoman and Ōgimi along the eastern coast of Okinawa Island, runs through Itoman and connects the city to other municipalities in Okinawa.

+Sports

+Itoman co-hosted the 2025 U-18 Baseball World Cup with Naha, Okinawa.